naomidodd799-beep/cs104-project1-template/README.md

 >  3. 5

->  3 Which device is manly used to controll a game?
+>  3 Which device is mainly used to control a game?
 >  1. controller
 >  2. printer
 >  3. scanner